project-gemmi/gemmi/docs/mol.rst

   >>> result.score
   -7

-We have only global aligment available, but we can use free-gaps to approximate a semi-global alignment (infix method) where gaps at the start and at the end of the second sequence are not penalized.
+We have only global alignment available, but we can use free-gaps to approximate a semi-global alignment (infix method) where gaps at the start and at the end of the second sequence are not penalized.
 Approximate -- because only gap openings are not penalized,